sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 #### Employee Resource/Identity

+- #gender-diversity-allies - ([group page](../diversity-equity-and-inclusion/gender-diversity.md)) For folks who do not identify as cisgender male.
+Allies welcome!
+- #gender-diversity-internal - Private counterpart to the above.
+We ask allies refrain from joining.
+Submit your email address to [this form](https://forms.gle/71YXaxz8WX1Mmbkw5) to be automatically added.
 - #queer - ([group page](../diversity-equity-and-inclusion/queer.md)) For LGBTQIA2+ folks—questioning welcome!
 Submit your email address to [this form](https://forms.gle/JABVzFYqkFkpU21u5) to be automatically added.

 #### Product